syusuke9999/pyenv-win/docs/installation.md

 `pip install pyenv-win --target %USERPROFILE%\\.pyenv`

-If you run into an error with the above command use the folllowing instead ([#303](https://github.com/pyenv-win/pyenv-win/issues/303)):
+If you run into an error with the above command use the following instead ([#303](https://github.com/pyenv-win/pyenv-win/issues/303)):

 `pip install pyenv-win --target %USERPROFILE%\\.pyenv --no-user --upgrade`